 Meanwhile, heat olive oil in a large skillet over low heat, add the onion rings, and cook, stirring frequently, until golden.

 When meat is ready, let it cool and remove to a cutting board, then thinly slice – as thinner as you can.

 Add the sliced meat into the large skillet with the onions.
 Add the minced garlic, and over medium heat mix it all together, stirring frequently for about 8 mins, until meat slices are lightly browned.

 Serve in pita with hummus, chopped tomatoes and cucumbers, pickles and tahini.

-If you are using a store bough shawarma spice mix (make sure you buy one that contains only pure spices) - add 1 ½ Tablespoons of the spice mix, and salt if needed.
+If you are using a store-bought shawarma spice mix (make sure you buy one that contains only pure spices) - add 1 ½ Tablespoon of the spice mix, and salt if needed.